samjones00/docs/docs/_documentation/ztest.md

 ## Introducing ServiceStack Studio!

-Another exciting development started in this release is the successor to [Admin UI](https://github.com/ServiceStack/Admin) - **ServiceStack Studio!** - a capability-based UI to manage multiple remote ServiceStack instances from either a .NET Core Chromium Desktop App or cross-platform .NET Core Web App.
-The richer semantics in ServiceStack Services makes it possible to logically group Services around their
+Another exciting development in this release is the successor to [Admin UI](https://github.com/ServiceStack/Admin) - **ServiceStack Studio!** - a capability-based UI to manage multiple remote ServiceStack instances from either a .NET Core Chromium Desktop App or cross-platform .NET Core Web App.

-Data Models where it's able to offer a native Desktop data-grid like UX to quickly discover, search, create, update and delete entities based on all the different AutoQuery APIs available and whether Authenticated Users have access to them.
+The richer metadata in ServiceStack Services allows Studio to logically group Services around Data Models, enabling its higher-level semantic features like native Desktop data-grid like UX over all AutoQuery Services to quickly discover, search, create, update and delete entities based on the available AutoQuery APIs and whether Authenticated Users have access to them.

 > YouTube: [youtu.be/2FFRLxs7orU](https://youtu.be/2FFRLxs7orU)